python-discord/meta/CONTRIBUTING.md

-# Contributing to one of our projects
+# Contributing to one of Our Projects

 Our projects are open-source and are automatically deployed whenever commits are pushed to the `master` branch on each repository, so we've created a set of guidelines in order to keep everything clean and in working order.